nclskfm/tu-jupyter-template/README.md

-# Template for Jupyter Notebook instance with Docker for NLP4Web and FoLT
+# Template for Jupyter instance with Docker for NLP4Web and FoLT

-Template for the Jupyter instances for the lectures of NLP4Web and FoLT of TU Darmstadt with Docker.
+Template for the Jupyter instances for the lectures _NLP4Web_ and _FoLT_ of TU Darmstadt with Docker.

 - [Requirements](#requirements)
 - [Usage](#usage)